Buttery Holiday Sugar Cookies with Spiced Cinnamon Icing

 How long does Buttery Holiday Sugar Cookies with Spiced Cinnamon Icing take to make?

 Total time is about 25 minutes (15 min prep + 10 min cook).
-Most home cooks find this fits comfortably into a weeknight; double the batch on Sunday for two dinners.
+Most home bakers find this fits a weekend afternoon; chill or store as the recipe directs before serving.

 How do I store leftover Buttery Holiday Sugar Cookies with Spiced Cinnamon Icing?